Richard Rushall: Politics

-During the First World War, Rushall worked as harbourmaster at Rangoon's harbour, and in December 1922 he was elected as an Honorary Magistrate in the Rangoon Municipal Elections, whereupon he devoted himself to the improvement of the city's public parks and war memorial.
-He worked for eight years as a Councillor of the Corporation of Rangoon, and was subsequently made an MBE for his distinguished service during the war.
-He served as Chairman of the Roads and Buildings Committee, and also sat on the committees for public health and markets, playgrounds, and the protection of waifs and strays.
+During the First World War, Rushall worked as harbourmaster at Rangoon's harbour, although on 10 May 1921 he was initiated as a freemason into the Lodge of Rectitude in Rugby.
+In December 1922 he was elected as an honorary magistrate in the Rangoon Municipal Elections, whereupon he devoted himself to the improvement of the city's public parks and war memorial.
+He worked for eight years as a councillor of the Corporation of Rangoon, and was subsequently made an MBE for his distinguished service during the war.
+He served as chairman of the Roads and Buildings Committee, and also sat on the committees for public health and markets, playgrounds, and the protection of waifs and strays.

+As a result of his public service in Rangoon, Rushall became known to Thibaw Min, the last king of Burma's Konbaung dynasty, and in 1925 he attended the funeral of Supayalat, the king's favourite wife.
 From 1928 he was vice president of the hospital and governor of Rangoon University.
 Other public offices that he held included governor of the gaol and member of the Reformatory School Board.

-As a result of his public service in Rangoon, Rushall became known to Thibaw Min, the last king of Burma's Konbaung dynasty, and in 1925 he attended the funeral of Supayalat, the king's favourite wife.
 On 6 January 1930, Rushall became the first Englishman to be elected mayor of Rangoon, and was seen as a popular choice for the position – at the time, Singapore's paper The Straits Times described his election as having given "universal satisfaction".
 According to the Rugby Advertiser, Rushall was "extremely popular both among the European and the native population of the city", and was "well known for his numerous acts of kindliness and charity".